malvernp/sendbird-xamarin-native/README.md

 * listing of group channels and there associated events - typing status, new messages etc
 * listing of messages (incoming and outgoing text messages only), typing event handling

-one of the native ios or android sample apps can be used to show workings
+one of the native ios or android sample apps can be used to communicate and show workings